-SEM (and nearly every service related to SEO) is notorious for attracting various third-party service providers or contractors.
-It’s easy, in theory, for an agency to claim they offer SEM services without actually investing in the necessary team members to offer these services in house.
+PPC is notorious for attracting various third-party service providers or contractors.
+It’s easy, in theory, for an agency to claim they offer PPC services without actually investing in the necessary team members to offer these services in-house.
 You’re not hiring an agency so that they can hire someone else; you could do that yourself.
-You want to be sure you’re working with the actual team that will be working on your campaigns.
+You want to be sure you’re working with the team working on your campaigns.

 Knowledgeable and considerate of best practices

-For every rule or theory about Google and its algorithms, there are shady marketers who claim to have the best methods for circumventing the system and generating results that, in reality, they likely have no way of assuring.
-More than perhaps any other marketing service, SEM and SEO tend to attract service providers who think they’ve found shortcuts.
+For every rule or theory about Google and its algorithms, some shady marketers claim to have the best methods for circumventing the system and generating results that, in reality, they likely have no way of assuring.
+More than perhaps any other marketing service, PPC and SEO tend to attract service providers who think they’ve found shortcuts.
 But the reality is that there are no shortcuts, and Google tends to punish those who rely on these kinds of shortcuts when they eventually find them.
 (And they usually do.)
-In short: You want to make sure your agency sticks to best practices and doesn’t try to game Google, because in the end, your business is what’s going to suffer.
+In short: You want to make sure your PPC agency sticks to best practices and doesn’t try to game Google because, in the end, your business will suffer.

 Has a broad understanding of marketing and related services

-SEM is just one part of a robust marketing plan.
-Whether the agency you select for your SEM is also responsible for the other parts of your marketing plan or not, going with an agency that is at least knowledgeable about other aspects of marketing and how SEM feeds into those services, and vice versa, is going to ensure you get better results and a more cohesive marketing operation.
+PPC is just one part of a robust marketing plan.
+Whether the agency you select for your PPC is also responsible for the other parts of your marketing plan or not, going with an agency that is at least knowledgeable about other aspects of marketing and how PPC feeds into those services, and vice versa is going to ensure you get better results and a more cohesive marketing operation.

 Prepare for your search: